-- 304. Absent an MFE clause, a second-filer could enter in Year 5 and get a substantial period of de facto (non-statutory) exclusivity in the generics sector of the market.
+307. Absent an MFE clause, a second-filer could enter in Year 5 and get a substantial period of de facto (non-statutory) exclusivity in the generics sector of the market.
 The first-filer would be stuck on the sidelines while the second-filer enjoyed de facto exclusivity.
-Because it is the prospect of obtaining that period of de facto exclusivity that motivates a second-filer to incur the substantial costs and burdens of trying to enter the market before the entry date to which the first-filer agreed, and because an MFE would eliminate that possibility, an MFE would reduce the incentive for second-filers to try to enter the market before the first-filer. - 305.
-Like an MFE, an MFE-Plus (MFEP) dramatically reduces a second-filer's incentive to try to enter the market before the first-filer.
+Because it is the prospect of obtaining that period of de facto exclusivity that motivates a second-filer to incur the substantial costs and burdens of trying to enter the market before the entry date to which the first-filer agreed, and because an MFE would eliminate that possibility, an MFE would reduce the incentive for second-filers to try to enter the market before the first-filer.

+308. Like an MFE, an MFE-Plus (MFEP) dramatically reduces a second-filer's incentive to try to enter the market before the first-filer.
 An MFEP provides that the brand manufacturer will not grant a license to any second-filer to enter the market until a defined period of time after the first-filer enters.
-The clause might provide, for example, that the brand manufacturer will not grant a license to any second-filer to enter the market until 180 days after the first-filer enters. - 306.
-Absent the MFEP, a second-filer could use its challenge to the patents as leverage to negotiate from the brand manufacturer a license to enter the market before the first-filer.
+The clause might provide, for example, that the brand manufacturer will not grant a license to any second-filer to enter the market until 180 days after the first-filer enters.

+309. Absent the MFEP, a second-filer could use its challenge to the patents as leverage to negotiate from the brand manufacturer a license to enter the market before the first-filer.
 And the first-filer's statutory ANDA Exclusivity would not prohibit that earlier entry if, for example, the first-filer forfeited the ANDA Exclusivity by having failed to get tentative FDA approval within 30 months.
 21 U.S.C.
 355 § (j)(5)(D)(i)(I)(aa)(BB).
 The second-filer could thereby enjoy a substantial period of de facto exclusivity in the generic sector of the market.
-An MFEP would eliminate that possibility by ensuring that the second-filer could not successfully negotiate for an earlier licensed entry date. - 307.
-In short, the Hatch-Waxman Amendments leave open at least two pathways for second-filers to enter the market before a first-filer that has agreed to delay entry into the market.
+An MFEP would eliminate that possibility by ensuring that the second-filer could not successfully negotiate for an earlier licensed entry date.

+310. In short, the Hatch-Waxman Amendments leave open at least two pathways for second-filers to enter the market before a first-filer that has agreed to delay entry into the market.
 The second-filer could win the patent litigation and trigger forfeiture of the first-filer's ANDA Exclusivity when it fails to enter the market within 75 days of the court decision; and the second-filer could negotiate an earlier entry date from the brand manufacturer and enter the market if the first-filer has forfeited statutory exclusivity by having failed to get FDA approval within 30 months.
 A brand manufacturer could use MFEs and MFEPs to close the two pathways to earlier generic entry that Congress left open.

-started a patent challenge or be poised to do so.
+311. The anticompetitive effects of MFEs and MFEPs may be compounded by increasing the number of generic manufacturers to which the clauses apply.
+When one second-filer is deciding whether to initiate or continue a patent challenge, four other generic manufacturers might also have already started a patent challenge or be poised to do so.
 Knowing that the brand manufacturer has already granted an MFE to the first-filer and has offered to grant one to the second-filer himself, the second-filer knows that the brand manufacturer will also likely grant one to the third, fourth, fifth, and sixth filers.